LostbBlizzard/UCodeLang/README.md

    - "Were UCodeDocumentation is"
    - /Standardlibrary
      - "Generated from /UCodeAPI/UCodeDocumentation"

+- /UCodeIDE
+   - "Its use is for testing things that would be hard to test useing a debuger"

+- /UCodeWebsite
+   - "Were the UCodeWebsite is im not a web dev so it's probably just the bare minimum"

 The project is meant too have as few dependencies as possable because it is meant to be easy to added to any c++ pojects.